School & Camp Stuff

 There are a lot of fun camp dress up days and skits!
 Consider packing items like:

-Fun/quirky items that can be used for different events
+Fun/quirky props that can be used for different events

-Hair glitter that washes out easily is always so fun for kids to bring!
+Hair glitter and a face/body glitter stick that washes out easily is always so fun for kids to bring!

-Also, if the camp session is during4th of July, pack red, white and blue accessories
+Also, if the camp session is during 4th of July, pack some fun costumes and athletic accessories, and red, white and blue accessories

 CABOODLE